 Similar to the St. Patrick's Day festival, the Autumn/Fall Equinox celebrates when night and day are of equal duration and usually falls in the middle of Fall, around September 21.

-The symbol of the scared day is the cornucopia as all the harvest is collected and the stocks for winter is hoped to be plentiful.
+The symbol of the sacred day is the cornucopia as all the harvest is collected and the stocks for winter is hoped to be plentiful.

 This day falls between two days: Oíche Shamhna (October 31) and Lá na Marbh (November 1st).

 Oíche Shamhna is Halloween and Lá na Marbh is the Day of the Dead, or All Souls Day when those who have passed away are remembered.

 It marks the beginning of the “darker half” of the year as the winter approaches.

 Read more: Top ten Irish traditions for Halloween